JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

-`FlexiCodeOptions.Title` can be used to define a title for the flexi code block:
+`FlexiCodeBlockOptions.Title` can be used to define a title for a FlexiCodeBlock:

 ```````````````````````````````` example
 @{